CATALPAresearch/moodle-mod_openchat/README.md

 ## Key Features

+* Server-side communication between PHP and OpenWebUI API.
+* Customizable host url and API end points.
+* Definition of the proposed LLM model in the plugin settings
-* purely javascript-based interface to OpenWebUI
+* A purely javascript-based interface to OpenWebUI is also implemented.
+However, this is not recommended if API is secured by a key.
+* minimal user interface

 ## Roadmap and Limitations
 **Roadmap**
-* use settings like hostname, api key, prompttamplate in the plugin
 * support continuous chat sessions
-* UI redesign
-* remove unused code
+* users should be able to select the LLM model
-* test with ChatGPT
+* compatability with LLM servers other OpenWebUI (former Ollama), e.g. ChatGPT
+* binding to a RAG webservice

 **Limitations**
-- ...
+- quickly coded without much testing

 ## How To Use